- 01Playa del Carmen and Medellín yields hit 8-12% — double most US metros

 Who Should (and Shouldn't) Invest

-If you're chasing yield and you've got the stomach for title risk, currency swings, and management headaches — Mexico and Colombia can work.
+If you've got the stomach for title risk, currency swings, and management headaches — Mexico and Colombia can work.
 The numbers are there.
-But you need local counsel, a real management plan, and capital you can afford to have tied up for months if something goes wrong.
-Budget 2% to 4% for closing and legal in Mexico.
-Budget 3% to 5% for Colombia.
-And add 20% to 30% of gross rent for management that actually answers the phone.
+But you need local counsel, a real management plan, and capital you can afford to have tied up for months.
+Budget 2% to 4% for closing in Mexico, 3% to 5% in Colombia.

 If you want set-it-and-forget-it?
 Stay domestic.
-These markets reward hands-on investors — the ones who show up, build relationships, and don't panic when the wire takes five days.
-The 10% yields aren't a myth.
+These markets reward investors who show up, build relationships, and don't panic when the wire takes five days.
+The 10% yields are not a myth.
 They're just not passive.

 Read definition →